 5. Saving Your Cash

 Think the federal government underwrites improvements to railroads?
 Think again.
 Railroads are responsible for building and maintaining their own equipment and nationwide infrastructure, so their annual private reinvestments cost the American taxpayer nothing.
-In fact, railroads have invested record amounts in the last five years, spending more than $660 billion between 1980 and 2017.
+In fact, railroads spend an average of $25 billion annually on infrastructure and equipment to maintain and modernize their 140,000-mile network.